Our Beginner Tool List

 Needles: John James brand.
 That’s the OG.
 Your chisel and thread sizes will determine what size you need, with some amount of personal preference as well.
 Regular sewing kit needles are much too small, the tips are the wrong shape, and not strong enough so you do need to buy needles designed for leather.

-3.38mm chisels: 0.6mm, 0.8mm thread- I use this on bags and most wallets
+3.38mm chisels: 0.6mm, 0.8mm thread- I use this on bags and most simple wallets

 4mm chisels: 1.0mm, 1.2mm thread- I barely ever use chisels this large, though I did for a long time on everything.